Facts & figures

 35%

-While air transport carries around 1% of the volume of world trade shipments, it represents over 35% by value – meaning that goods shipped by air are very high value commodities, often perishable or time-sensitive.
+While air transport carries around 1% of the volume of world trade shipments, it represents over 35% by value – meaning that goods shipped by air are very high value commodities and often perishable or time-sensitive.

 914 million tonnes